Hotel Macdonald: Facilities

 The hotel building also features several event spaces, including the Wedgwood room, named after the Wedgwood detailing on its ceiling; and the Empire Ballroom, an event space with 21 ft ceiling adorned with bas relief carvings.
 The carvings were covered under a false ceiling and were uncovered during the hotels' renovations in the late-1980s.
 Confederation Lounge serves as the hotel's lounge, and is named after a replica painting of Conference at Québec in 1864, to settle the basics of a union of the British North American Provinces by Robert Harris, that hangs above the lounge's fireplace.

 Other facilities on the hotel property include squash courts, aerobic facilities, minibars, and an electronic security system.
 The hotel also operates one restaurant, known as The Harvest Room.

 History

 Prior to the establishment of the hotel on the property, the area housed a squatters camp, colloquially known as "Galician Hotel," after a number of Ukrainian-speaking migrants from the Austro-Hungarian province of Galicia settled there.

 Grand Trunk Pacific Railway hotels in The Official Hotel Red Book and Directory for 1917.
 Hotel Macdonald is depicted in the centre.

-Exterior view of the MacDonald Hotel, Edmonton, Alberta in 1948.